JoelLefkowitz/docker-droplet/README.md

 docker-droplet up
 ```

-A domain and digital ocean project title can also be included
+A domain and digital ocean project title can also be specified
 ```bash
 docker-droplet up --domain example.com --project example
 ```